How to Clip Cat Claws Safely

 What should I do if my cat won't sit still for nail trimming?

-If your cat is fidgety, try trimming one or two claws at a time, using treats and positive reinforcement.
+If she is fidgety, try trimming one or two claws at a time, using treats and positive reinforcement.

-Wrapping your cat in a towel, leaving one paw out, can also help keep them calm.
+Wrapping her in a towel, leaving one paw out, can also help keep them calm.
 Having another person to hold them and pet them is very helpful too.

 Is it painful for a cat to have their claws clipped?